perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 ---

-In this post, I describe a recent event I encountered when working on my project which illustrates some of the benefits of automated testing in general and Valgrind-testing in particular.
+In this post, I describe a recent event I encountered when working on my project which illustrates some of the benefits of automated testing in general, and Valgrind-based testing in particular.

 So, I was working on a [merge
 request](https://gitlab.perlang.org/perlang/perlang/-/merge_requests/624) some days ago.
-I thought I was done with my effort, pushed up my feature branch, and pressed the "Set to auto-merge" button on GitLab.
+I thought I was done, pushed up my feature branch, and pressed the "Set to auto-merge" button on GitLab.

 However... instead of getting a nice "Merge request !624 was merged" email, I got this: